6: Iteration#

 Breaking a loop with the break statement#

-The break statement ends the current loop and jumps to the statement immediately following the loop.
-It is like a loop test that can happen anywhere in the body of the loop
+The break statement ends the current loop immediately and jumps to the statement right after the loop.
+It’s like an emergency exit that can happen anywhere in the body of the loop.

-1found = False # default is we hvaen't found it
+1found = False # default is we haven't found it

 2names = ["Joel", "John", "Jane", "Jamie", "Lisa", "Anna", "Fred"]